Gaming Behaviour Ladder

 Alternative options:

 If it’s a big group, you could divide it into teams and use multiple sets of cards.
-You could give 1 card to each person and then ask the group to stand up forming a line to visualise where they would place each example.
+You could also give 1 card to each person and then ask the group to stand up forming a line to visualise where they would place each example.

 Possible Follow-Up Activity: